 That said, the actual date of when you knew or should have known about the event giving rise to your FINRA claim is often not unequivocal.
 You should contact our New York FINRA attorneys even if you believe the six-year statute of limitations has expired.

-To learn more about how our New York FINRA lawyers at Wolper Law Firm can assist with your claim, contact us for a free, confidential consultation.
+To learn more about how our New York FINRA lawyers at Wolper Law Firm, P.A. can assist with your claim, contact us for a free, confidential consultation.
 We can be reached by phone at 800.931.8452 or via the quick submission form included below.

 Our New York FINRA Lawyers Answer Common Questions

 Filing a FINRA claim requires a solid understanding of the process and an ability to gather and present the evidence persuasively and coherently.
 Many people find it overwhelming.
-But we at Wolper Law Firm want our clients to be informed and best positioned to adequately anticipate the road ahead.
+But we at Wolper Law Firm, P.A. want our clients to be informed and best positioned to adequately anticipate the road ahead.

 Below are answers to many of the most common questions we get when we first meet our clients.
 If you have specific questions, contact us for a free, initial consultation.